• Skip to primary navigation

 Instant Pot Ribs With Cola BBQ Sauce are ready in an hour in the pressure cooker!
 Fall-off-the-bone tender with a sweet and tangy Cosauce, they're finger-licking, lip-smacking amazing!

-Prep Time10 mins
+Prep Time: 10 minutes mins

-Cook Time40 mins
+Cook Time: 40 minutes mins

-Reducing Sauce15 mins
+Reducing Sauce: 15 minutes mins

-Total Time50 mins
+Total Time: 50 minutes mins

 Course: Main Course

-Servings: 4 Servings
+4 Servings

 Ingredients